Vitols999/QMS-WIKI/AdvMapDetails.md

     ![Different lon/lat coordinates](images/DocAdv/MapGrid4.jpg "Different lon/lat coordinates")

-## Full-screen display
+## Fullscreen display

 _(valid starting with QMS patch version de4deeb (30.07.2017))_

-Map windows (and other windows as well) can be displayed in full-screen mode.
-A map window switches to full-screen mode after pressing `F11`.
+Map windows (and other windows as well) can be displayed in fullscreen mode.
+A map window switches to fullscreen mode after pressing `F11`.
 Pressing `F11` again switches the window back to the standard mode.

 _Remarks:_

-* If the QMS toolbar is active, then it is also shown in the full-screen window.
+* If the QMS toolbar is active, then it is also shown in the fullscreen window.
-* Pressing `CTRL-D` in the full-screen mode activates the docked windows.
-Pressing this key again closes the docked windows in the full-screen mode.
+* Pressing `CTRL-D` in the fullscreen mode activates the docked windows.
+Pressing this key again closes the docked windows in the fullscreen mode.

 ## Distance ruler